trashika112/Movie-genre-classification/README.md

 ## 📊 Dataset

-This model is trained on the **IMDB Genre Classification Dataset**, which includes thousands of movie plot summaries labeled by genre.
+This model is trained on the **IMDB Genre Classification Dataset** from kaggle, which includes thousands of movie plot summaries labeled by genre.

 ---